 Known as the “pregnancy mask,” or chloasma, melasma is characterized by an irregular, patchy facial pigmentation.
 It commonly affects women with darker skin and can have a huge impact on one’s appearance and self-esteem.

-In Tucson, if you’re affected by this condition, schedule a consultation with dermatology experts who understand that melasma can be extremely frustrating.
+If you’re affected by this condition, schedule a consultation with dermatology experts who understand that melasma can be extremely frustrating.
 The board-certified dermatologists and staff of skin specialists at Pima Dermatology understand this and can answer questions, diagnose the condition, and recommend customized treatments that match your budget, life, and aesthetic goals.

 What is Melasma?

 Melasma often develops in gray or light-to-dark brown patches of skin on places like the forehead, cheeks, and chin – even the arms and neck.
-Because these discolorations occur in areas that get a lot of sun, Tucson residents are especially vulnerable.
+Because these discolorations occur in areas that get a lot of sun, Arizona residents are especially vulnerable.

 Although melasma can develop in men, it’s estimated that up to 90% of all cases involve women, particularly during pregnancy.
 If irregular skin pigmentation has begun to affect you, contact a skin expert at Pima Dermatology.